Castelli Cycling Rain Jacket Guide

 By Stan Portus – 30 December 2020

 What is the best rain jacket for cycling?
-From staying dry inside your jacket while pushing hard on the pedals to wanting something to protect you throughout your bike packing trip, there are a myriad of options.
+From staying dry inside your jacket while pushing hard on the pedals to wanting something to protect you throughout your bike packing trip, there is a myriad of options.
 Read our guide to find the best jacket for you.

 A cycling rain jacket is one of the best ways to stay comfortable out on the bike.
 This is because getting wet often leads to getting cold, even in mild condition, so staying dry is a top priority whether you’re out training regardless of the weather, bike packing, or commuting to work every day.